senthilnambi/solve_problems/Readme.md

 1. Fast Rails BDD
   1. Prefer pure ruby objects to ORM objects
     1. Extract out domain logic into standalone class/modules and unit test them like any Ruby class/module
+    1. Compose domain logic object with db mapper object?
+      1. Easier to test with mocks
   1. Load time of Rails and its libraries takes a good chunk of time
     1. ~2 secs
   1. Installing gems in vendor/ makes it a bit faster